 During the state of emergency declared due to the COVID-19 pandemic, ODM will be taking measures to reduce barriers to access to care, keep individuals healthy in the community to reduce hospital admissions, and to reduce administrative burden on hospitals and providers.
 Unless otherwise described in this Appendix, and effective immediately upon signature from both the MCP and the ODM Director, the MCP shall implement the following until a time when directed by ODM in writing to cease the requirements.
-ODM and the MCP must remain flexible during this pandemic.
-ODM and the MCP will work together to implement any additional requirements identified by ODM as the pandemic continues.
+ODM and the MCP will remain flexible during this pandemic, and the MCP will implement any future requirements not outlined in this Appendix as directed by ODM.